Skip to main content

 Advanced

-When invoking the MRZScanner model, you can adjust advanced settings by passing specific parameters.
+When invoking the MRZScanner model, you can make advanced configurations by passing parameters.

 Initialization

-Here are the advanced settings options available during the initialization phase:
+The following are advanced configuration options during the initialization phase:

 1. Backend

-Backend is an enumerated type used to specify the computation backend for MRZScanner.
+The Backend is an enumeration type used to specify the computation backend for MRZScanner.

 It includes the following options:

-• cuda: Uses the GPU for computation (requires appropriate hardware support).
+• cuda: Use GPU for computation (requires appropriate hardware support).

 model = MRZScanner(backend=Backend.cuda) # Use CUDA backend